Looking at high-performing press releases from November & other trends for PR pros to know

 More non-traditional, high-performing releases:

-This is far from the only “unbranded” headline we’ve seen recently that performed well (see last month’s post about this trend).
+This is far from the only “unbranded” headline we’ve seen recently that performed well.
 Other examples of other “unbranded” press releases that performed well in October and November:

 - Fraud Week spotlights the top fraud trends to watch in 2023